-- The Statement of Responsibilities, setting out the general responsibilities of both the District Council, and of the Deputy Chief Executive and Director of Corporate Resources, in making proper financial arrangements and in maintaining financial records. - The Independent Auditor's report (TO FOLLOW AT COMPLETION OF THE AUDIT). - The core financial statements: - i.
+- The Statement of Responsibilities, setting out the general responsibilities of both the District Council, and of the Deputy Chief Executive and Director of Corporate Resources, in making proper financial arrangements and in maintaining financial records. - The Independent Auditor's report.
+The Council's external auditors provide an independent opinion on whether the financial statements present a "true and fair view" of the financial position of the Council at the Balance Sheet date and its income and expenditure for the year.
+They also report on whether the Council has made proper arrangements to secure economy, efficiency and effectiveness in the use of resources - The core financial statements: - i.
 Movement in Reserves Statement shows the movement in the year on the different reserves held by the authority, analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and other reserves.
 The Surplus or (Deficit) on the Provision of Services line shows the true economic cost of providing the authority's services, more details of which are shown in the Comprehensive Income & Expenditure Statement.
 These are different from the statutory amounts required to be charged to the General Fund Balance for tax setting purposes.
 The line entitled 'Net Increase / Decrease before Transfers to Earmarked Reserves' shows the statutory General Fund Balance before any discretionary transfers to or from earmarked reserves undertaken by the authority. - ii.
 The Comprehensive Income and Expenditure Statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation.
 Authorities raise taxation to cover expenditure in accordance with regulations, and this may be different from the accounting cost.
 The taxation position is shown in the Movement in Reserves Statement. - iii.
 The Balance Sheet shows the value as at the Balance Sheet date of the assets and liabilities recognised by the authority.
 The net assets of the authority (assets less liabilities) are matched by the reserves held by the authority.
 Reserves are reported in two categories.
 The first category of reserves are usable reserves, i.e. those reserves that the authority may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use (for example the Capital Receipts Reserve that may only be used to fund capital expenditure or repay debt).
-The second category of reserves are those that the authority is not able to use to provide
+The second category of reserves are those that the authority is not able to use to provide services.

-Finance Advisory Group - 27 July 2011 Appendix services.
 This category of reserves includes reserves that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets are sold; and reserves that hold timing differences shown in the Movement in Reserves Statement line 'Adjustments between accounting basis and funding basis under regulations.'